openstack/openstack-manuals/doc/user-guide/source/configure-access-and-security-for-instances.rst

    To disassociate an IP address from an instance, click the :guilabel:`Disassociate` button.

-To release the floating IP address back into the pool of addresses, click the :guilabel:`Release Floating IP` option at the :guilabel:`Actions` column.
+To release the floating IP address back into the floating IP table, click the :guilabel:`Release Floating IP` option in the :guilabel:`Actions` column.